 Note: In the coming days, I’ll be covering the following.

 The structure of a Facebook Marketing Campaign

 A Facebook Ad Campaign is the very first building block of your ads.
-It’s the one of the primary things you have to set up.
-When creating a campaign, you’ll have to decide on a few high level items such as the OBJECTIVE of the campaign.
+It’s one of the primary things you have to set up.
+When creating a campaign, you’ll have to decide on a few high-level items such as the OBJECTIVE of the campaign.
 It’s important to choose the right objective as that will determine the direction of the campaign as well as what Facebook Ad features you can unlock.

 As we speak, there are 3 Campaign Object Categories; Awareness, Consideration and Conversion.
 These categories mimic the natural progression of buyers journey before they make a purchase.
 If you’ve read our digital marketing funnel guide, these categories will resonate and make a lot of sense.
 The folks at Facebook are masters at marketing and they know how to leverage their platform to allow brands to maximise their returns.